Call us to set up an appointment! 260-484-1964

 Listen to this PODCAST with Dr. Shawn Nelson on The Back Doctors Podcast about The Cox® Technic System of Spinal Pain Management’s role in back pain management to help a runner re-gain his stride despite his facet syndrome back pain condition that bothers us sitting folks.

 Schedule you Fort Wayne chiropractic appointment with Cox Chiropractic Medicine Inc today.
-If “sitting is the new smoking” issue defines you and back pain complicates it, Fort Wayne chiropractic care is for you…together with striving to not sit that much and exercising a bit more!
+If “sitting is the new smoking” issue defines you and back pain complicates it, Fort Wayne chiropractic care is for you…besides striving to not sit that much and exercising a little more!

 Cox Chiropractic Medicine Inc urges less sitting and more exercising to combat back pain and other pain issues.